India Direct in the Beginning

 This would provide permanent homes for orphans and could give parents temporary respite to re-establish their livelihoods without the financial burden of caring for their children.
 A further advantage was that the money fed into the community via local contacts went directly to the most needy without fear of any bureaucratic delays.

 After 3 long years of fundraising and building-work, the children moved from the original overcrowded houses into a spacious new home.
 Today we have a community of wonderful, vivacious children whose lives have been transformed and who dare to dream about a better future.
-This has been made possible through the love and care of our Indian partners, the staff in the homes, and the financial aid, gifts and prayers of our amazing supporters and child sponsors.
+This has been made possible through the love and care of our Indian partners, the staff in the homes, and the financial aid and gifts of our amazing supporters and child sponsors.

 Our Widows’ Care Program expanded as we assisted other families who lost everything in the waves and Joy Tailoring School was established to retrain young women who were no longer able to work as fish vendors.